Developer Guidelines

 user interface.

-1.3 Visual
+1.3 Visuals

-1.3.1 In-Game Graphic
+1.3.1 In-Game Graphics

 In-game graphics should be of high quality, polished, and consistent throughout.
 All player